thecno126/ASTRA-Modlist-Installer/README.md

    - ZIP and 7z support with integrity validation
    - Smart version comparison - updates mods when newer versions available
    - Duplicate and already-installed mod detection
+3. **Manage compatibility:** Use **TriOS** to manage mod versions and compatibility
+   - ASTRA Modlist Installer downloads and activates mods automatically
+   - Mods with incorrect game versions are installed but may need adjustment
+   - Use TriOS mod manager to handle version conflicts and enable/disable mods
 ## 📝 Notes

 - **Smart duplicate prevention** - Mods are checked by name and URL